Destination: New York

 The Bubby’s kitchen stays open 24 hours a day, but the best time to eat there is brunch, when the casual and airy restaurant is filled with diners who return religiously for the fluffy buttermilk biscuits and house-smoked salmon.
 Be prepared for a wait on prime weekend mornings but expect to pass the time sipping Bloody Marys at the bar next to Justin Timberlake.

-This small wine bar in the West Village has really good small plates and crostini.
-I order their walnut pesto crostini every time I go.
-It’s perfect to meet someone for a drink and then turn it into dinner if your having a good time.
-A sister restaurant, called Buvette, is located down the street from Little Owl.
-It’s the same concept and just as tiny.
+This small wine bar in the West Village has really good small plates and bites–particularly the walnut pesto crostini.
+It’s the perfect spot to meet someone for a drink that might then turn into dinner.
+Gottin’s sister restaurant, Buvette, is located down the street and is just as tiny.

 This West Village spot is perfect for brunch or lunch.
 Order the Ruby’s Bronte burger, which comes with Gruyère cheese, truffle mayo, sweet chili sauce, avocado, arugula and tomatoes.
 I have tried to make it on my own many times and it never lives up the restaurant’s version.
 They also have amazing cocktails.